mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 ---

 Before bed, I found and worked on a hot spot (tender) on my left soleus, lateral side near the top of the fibula.
 Typically when I have tenderness in either soleus, it is medial below the calf.
-My guess is there was some extra tension while on slippery sections on the run earlier.
+My guess is there was some extra tension while on some of the slippery sections of the today's run.

 <!---->
 ## SATURDAY JAN 8